-Connection to material impacts, risks and/or opportunities Identifier E2-NI-02; E2-R-02 Material sustainability matter Substances of concern and substances of very high concern Key contents The policy describes our Group-wide process for identifying personal and environmental protection actions when handling hazardous substances.
+Connection to material impacts, risks and/or opportunities Identifier E2-NI-02; E2-R-02 Material sustainability matter Substances of concern and substances of very high concern The policy describes our Group-wide process for identifying personal and environmental protection actions when handling hazardous substances.
 It includes protection concepts that may involve technical, organizational, or personal actions to reduce exposure at the workplace, release into the environment and loss of product.
 Hazardous substances can only be handled using equipment that provides the degree of protection corresponding to the occupational exposure limit value and the physico-chemical properties of the substance.
 When selecting protection concepts, we apply the hierarchy of the following controls: Substitution, Technology, Organization and Personnel (S-T-O-P).
 In order to successfully protect employees and the working environment, we often have to combine several control actions.
 As part of the technical actions, we use equipment and ventilation to contain and/or control the release of hazardous substances into the working environment.
 With these actions, we aim to reduce the risk of employee exposure, release into the environment and/or physical hazards (such as dust explosion, ignition of flammable vapors).
 Monitoring is secured via our EHS audit system; see the "Corporate EHS Audit Process" policy.
-Scope of application The policy applies Group-wide to all business areas and Group functions and all new projects or plants and projects involving the refurbishment of existing plants or facilities.
+Key contents Scope of application The policy applies Group-wide to all business areas and Group functions and all new projects or plants and projects involving the refurbishment of existing plants or facilities.
 This also applies if the site used is not the property of our Group.
-Accountability Managing director or site manager/director Third-party standards/initiatives We are guided by the STOP principle, which is described, for example, in the German standard TRGS 500 of the Hazardous Substances Ordinance and represents a standard approach for the safety and health protection of employees.
-The evaluation of substitution options that we use is formulated, among other things, in the TRGS 600 standard and is also prescribed by section 6 (1) of the German Hazardous Substances Ordinance.
-On an EU level, Council Directive 98/24/EC of April 7, 1998, on the protection of the health and safety of workers from the risks related to chemical agents at work specifies in Art.
-6 (2) that substitution has the highest priority of the various measures that can be taken to protect workers.
+Accountability Managing director or site manager/director Third-party standards/initiatives We are guided by the STOP principle, which is described, for example, in the TRGS 500 of the Hazardous Substances Ordinance and represents a standard safety and health protection of employees.
+The evaluation of substitution op is formulated, among other things, in the TRGS 600 standard and is also presection 6 (1) of the German Hazardous Substances Ordinance.
+On an EU leven Directive 98/24/EC of April 7, 1998, on the protection of the health and safe the risks related to chemical agents at work specifies in Art.
+6 (2) that substitution op is formulated, among other things, in the TRGS 600 standard and is also presection 6 (1) of the German Hazardous Substances Ordinance.
+On an EU leven Directive 98/24/EC of April 7, 1998, on the protection of the health and safe the risks related to chemical agents at work specifies in Art.
+6 (2) that substitution op is formulated, among other things, in the TRGS 600 standard and is also presection 6 (1) of the German Hazardous Substances Ordinance and represents a standard safety and health protection of employees.
+The evaluation of substitution op is formulated, among other things, in the TRGS 600 standard and is also presection 6 (1) of the German Hazardous Substances Ordinance.
+On an EU leven Directive 98/24/EC of April 7, 1998, on the protection of the health and safety and the protection of the various measures that can be taken to protect worker.
 Consideration of stakeholder interests When setting the policy, we considered the interests of internal stakeholders.
 Availability The policy is available internally on the intranet.